no-there/monkeytype-bot/README.md

 ### Monkeytype ToS & These scripts

 At the time of writing (4 May 2022), monkeytype prohibits botting typing tests.

+This bot was tested using a locally hosted version of the monkeytype website (obtainable through their GitHub) as to avoid breaking their ToS.

 As already agreed in the GNU licensing of this software: